The Yankees aren't the hottest ticket in town

-Bio: Howard Megdal is Writer At Large for Capital New York, and a contributing writer for Sports on Earth.
+Bio: Howard Megdal is Writer At Large for Capital New York, and currently contributes to USA Today Sports Weekly, Sports Illustrated and Vice Sports.
 His books include The Baseball Talmud, Taking the Field and Wilpon's Folly.
+His book on the Cardinals will be published by St. Martin's Press in February 2016.
 Follow Howard on Twitter @HowardMegdal.

 The New York Yankees entered the 2015 season with few improvements over a 2014 team that won just 84 games.

 FIFA president announces he'll step down as soon as a new election can be held

 When acting Eastern District U.S. Attorney Kevin Currie described Wednesday's 47-count indictment of senior FIFA officials as "the beginning of our effort, not the end", the implications were clear: this probe by the U.S. Department of Justice, in conjunction with a parallel Swiss probe, has plenty more to do.